peterwaksman/Narwhal/README.md

 ![ScreenShot](https://github.com/peterwaksman/Narwhal/blob/master/NarwhalInPython.png)

-(See "QuickStart.txt" for tutorial.)
-Narwhal is a class library for Natural Language Processing (NLP) and Natural Language Understanding (NLU) in a "narrow world".
-It uses client defined key words and "key" narratives patterns to initialize text aware classes, applying methods of <i>geometry rather than statistics</i>.
-These classes can read text from a narrow world and perform sentiment analysis or plain text-to-data-structure conversion.
+ - See "QuickStart.txt" for tutorial.

-A <B>narrow world</B> is a collection of related topics with many short text examples and a underlying information model.
-For example TripAdvisor hotel reviews are a narrow world with roughly 30 common topics such as noise, wifi, service, nearby attractions, food, transportation, etc; and the information model is any data structure storing the hotel's attributes of interest.
-To read text from a narrow world, a client can focus on domain specific knowledge, while Narwhal does the text processing.
-For example, use Narhwal to build specialized chatbots rather than all purpose ones.
-Narwhal processes language through a "white box" of geometry rather than a "black box" of statistics and this, in particular, allows detailed analysis of short text fragments.
+ - See DOCS\* for Narwhal specification, hints for debugging, etc.

-The concept of a narrow world is essentially the same as a “semantic frame” as described by Fillmore [Fillmore] and archived at Berkeley's "FrameNet"; however the process for extracting what has been said is implemented using the general method of “Best Model Classification” and “The Elements of Narrative” [WAKSMAN].
-Narhwal is intended as a reference implementation and proof of the concept for the "moving topic".
+Narwhal is a keyword and key NARRATIVE manager that creates text aware classes.
+This is simple Natural Language Understanding (NLU) without Natural Language Processing (NLP).
+Narhwal is a geometric, rather than statistical approach to language.
+It embeds detailed topic knowledge which is called "narrow world language processing".
+The concept of a narrow world is essentially the same as a “semantic frame” as described by Fillmore [Fillmore] and archived at Berkeley's "FrameNet.

 Other spellings (for the fussy GitHub search engine) trip advisor, trip-advisor, chat bot, chat-bot, nlp, frame net, keyword, keynarrative